Trout Stocking Frequently Asked Questions - Get the FAQs!

 Where do the trout stocked in Maryland come from?

 Maryland has four coldwater trout hatcheries.
-Albert Powell Hatchery and Cushwas Hatchery located in Washington county, and Bear Creek Hatchery and Mettiki Hatchery located in Garrett county
+Albert Powell Hatchery and Cushwas Hatchery are located in Washington County, and Bear Creek Hatchery and Mettiki Hatchery are located in Garrett County.

 What do you feed the trout in your hatcheries?